shirai91/technical-questions/README.md

 - Use the knowledge and experience I’ve gained from my years in web development to know in advance what to avoid or what to do to make something work in all the browsers

 ### Question 12
+How do you serve your pages for feature-constrained browsers?
+What techniques/processes do you use?

 - We often building an application for modern browsers while ensuring it remains functional in older browsers. (or adding some polyfill)
 - We can check for feature support on caniuse.com, if that feature is fully support, i will use it, if some browser not support it, i will find some polyfill, if there is no way to use polyfill for that feature, i will find out an alternative way
 - We use Autoprefixer for automatic vendor prefix insertion.

 ### Question 13
+Can you explain the difference between coding a web site to be responsive versus using a mobile-first strategy?

 - Responsive design starts on the desktop; that is, at the maximum required resolution, and then scales down to the smallest screen.
 Even though the content and layout contract to fit smartphones, the navigation, content and download speeds are geared more for your traditional website.
 - Mobile-first design is similar to designing a mobile app and then adapting the layout that it can be viewed neatly on tablet and desktop devices without too many modifications.
 Your whole design and layout are based on providing excellent mobile user-experience: fast download speeds, rich media content to keep your target audience interested, easy touchscreen navigation and so on.

 ### Question 14
+How do you organize your code? (module pattern, classical inheritance?)

 When building a javascript applications, i'm always try to organize my application follow some below approachs: